department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Monthly Metrics (Draft).md

 For this first iteration, the focus will be on:
 * Which metrics are we publishing
   * Counting Metrics
     * Total Number of Tickets Opened
+      * All Time
+      * Previous Month
     * Total Number of Tickets Closed
+      * All Time
+      * Previous Month
     * Tickets by Current Status
     * Tickets Requests by Team
+      * All Time
+      * Previous Month
     * Ticket Requests by Product
   * Calculated Metrics
     * Average Days to Close Tickets
+      * All Time
+      * Previous Month
     * Percentage of Tickets by Team
   * Satisfaction Metrics
-    * Monthly survey score
+    * Survey Score
+      * All Time
+      * Previous Month
-* What the process will look like for gathering and publishing those metrics
+* What the process will look like for publishing those metrics

 ## Out of Scope: (for this iteration)